dhoard/Ender-3-V3-SE/3-point-carriage-adapter/README.md

 ## Disclaimer

 Install and use at your own risk.
-Not responible for you, your machine, or any damages.
+Not responsible for you, your machine, or any damages.

 ### Parts list: